MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-networkisolation.md

 To ensure that these addresses are the only addresses ever classified as private, enable the "Subnet definitions are authoritative" policy setting.

-- If you disable or do not configure this policy setting, Windows Network Isolation attempts to automatically discover your private network hosts.
+- If you disable or don't configure this policy setting, Windows Network Isolation attempts to automatically discover your private network hosts.

 Example: 3efe:1092::/96,18.1.1.1/10